ttnguyen0101/IT-Concepts-for-Programmers/README.md

 ### Career Exploration
 #### Bureau of Labor Statistics
+According to the Bureau of Labor Statistics, these are the occupations that have a 2020 median pay of $80,000 or more, a projected growth rate from 2020-2030 as faster than average, and require at least a bachelor's degree:
+- Computer & Information Research Scientists.
+- Data Scientists.
+- Information Security Analysts.
+- Software Developers and Software Quality Assurance Analysts and Testers.
+- Computer and Information Systems Managers.

+In May 2020, Ohio has 153,500 employments in the Computer and Mathematics industry, with the highest number of occupations being Software Developers and Software Quality Assurance Analysts and Testers.
+The Ohioan annual mean wage for this industry is $86,270.
 #### Handshake
 #### Certifications, Certificates, and Degrees
 #### Industry Associations and Student Organizations